The Future of Cyber Attacks

 Monday, 12 July 2021

-To understand the risks of cloud computing, you must first understand what cloud computing is.
-Cloud computing delivers various services via the internet, including data storage, database and software updates, application control, and networking.
+Before asking yourself is cloud computing risky?
+You must first understand what cloud computing is.
+Cloud computing delivers various services via the internet, including data storage, databases and software updates, application control, and networking.
 This type of service requires access to the web and an internet connection to operate the programs.
 Cloud access renders swift

 - Published in Tech Blog